bananamilkshake-code/level-editor/README.md

 Qt application to create simple levels for 2D platformer.
 Levels can be created, loaded and saved (you can find level example in downloads).

+Project was developed as test task for C++ developer vacancy.

 ## Level description ##

 Description of each level is in single file named as `<level name>.level`.
 Information is described in `json` format.
 Description example presented below.